yuyang95/JAG-MSNet/README.md

 Run MSPNet_demp.py

 If you want to run the code in your own data, you can accordingly change the input and change the parameters.

+**If you have any questions, please don't hesitate to contact us: yuyang1995@whu.edu.cn**